mackonsti/yet-another-nfo-viewer/README.md

 For issues found or new features, the best way forward is to use [the appropriate section here](https://github.com/mackonsti/yet-another-nfo-viewer/issues) on GitHub.
 Please be concise, polite and provide enough information if a bug is found.
 Also, kindly use the formatting options for copying-pasting code or logs.

-Should you wish to contribute, you are very welcome to do via a [Pull Request](https://github.com/mackonsti/yet-another-nfo-viewer/pulls) that I'd be happy to approve.
+Should you wish to contribute, you are very welcome to do so via a [Pull Request](https://github.com/mackonsti/yet-another-nfo-viewer/pulls) that I'd be happy to approve.

 ### Release 1.1.2